Euro Chlor continues and refines its Sustainability Programme

 A new parameter has been adopted: the number of hours of training per year per employee, expressed as the average percentage of training hours within the total of man hours work.
 Euro Chlor is convinced that well-trained workers are central to good performance in the safety, health and environment areas.
 It is part of Euro Chlor's mission to provide guidance in these domains.

-A second major activity within this qualitative communications scheme will be the development, over several years, of a comprehensive communications plan in order to highlight to large and varied audiences the multiple benefits of chlorine and its value chain.
+A second major activity within this qualitative communications scheme will be the development, over several years, of a comprehensive communications plan in order toto large and varied audiences the multiple benefits of chlorine and its value chain.

 Alistair J Steel, Executive Director, Tel: